PsykoDev/Color/README.md

 unlock | unlock color in ALL channel " public "

 ---
-or you can use . or , or ; or : during your sentence to set your color in your message when you want . pink / , blue / ; red / : yellow
+or you can use . or , or ; or : during your sentence to set your color in your message when you want <br>
+. pink / , blue / ; red / : yellow
 ---